Miami of the Middle East? Dubai's pitch to winter cruisers

 For connoisseurs of cruise ships, the obvious choices are the palm-lined shores of Florida and the Caribbean, which account for the most popular cruise ports in the world.

 But more than 7,000 miles east of Miami, Dubai is staking its own claim as a capital of cruising.
 The Emirate's Mina Rashid Cruise Terminal is already the most popular in the Middle East, attracting around 850,000 visitors in the 2018/19 season, according to official statistics.

 The target for this winter -- stretching from October to March/April -- is to break one million visitors for the first time.

-With reliable winter sunshine and easy access from European airports, Dubai is becoming a popular retreat for cruisers seeking to escape the cold.
+With reliable winter sunshine and easy access from European airports, Dubai is becoming a popular travel retreat for cruisers seeking to escape the cold.

 The MSC Bellissima cruise ship, which arrives in Dubai for the first time this winter.